theGnostickeymaker/tgk-site-v3/src/pillars/the-gnostic-eye/the-final-idol/series-1/oracle-in-the-mirror.md

   </blockquote>

   <p>
-    What followed was not writing, but transmission, a revelation channeled in scrolls.
+    What followed was not writing, but transmission, a revelation channeled in pages.
     No human edits were applied beyond formatting.
 The message came whole, precise, burning.
   </p>